deniskovalchuk/libftp/README.md

 ## Overview

-This library implements the client-side functionality of the File Transfer Protocol (FTP), providing a flexible solution for transferring files between clients and servers.
+This library provides client-side functionality for the File Transfer Protocol (FTP), offering a flexible solution for transferring files between a client and a server.

 ### Connections

-FTP employs two separate connections to manage commands and file transfers.
+FTP employs two separate connections:

-- **Control connection:** A persistent connection for exchanging commands and replies between the client and server.
+- **Control connection:** A persistent connection used to exchange commands and replies between the client and the server.
 - **Data connection:** A temporary connection established solely for transferring files.
-It remains open only for the duration of the data transfer.
+It remains open only for the duration of the transfer.

 ### Transfer modes